speculatrix/tvh_epg/README.md

 ## installation

-put the tvh_epg.py into /usr/lib/cgi-bin
+* put the tvh_epg.py into /usr/lib/cgi-bin
-put the config file into /usr/lib/cgi-bin/tvh_epg_config/ and edit it with your server details
+* put the config file into /usr/lib/cgi-bin/tvh_epg_config/
+* edit the config with your server details

 ## roadmap